bosh-mexico/refactor-switch-Ramakrushna-Karoshi/README.md

 ```

-gherkin

 Feature: Payment Processing

-  Scenario: PayPal payment is processed
+  Scenario: PayPal payment
-    Given a payment amount of 100
+    Given a payment amount of 150.75
     When I checkout using PayPal
-    Then the confirmation message should be "Processing PayPal payment of $100.00"
+    Then I should see "Processing PayPal payment of $150.75"

-  Scenario: GooglePay payment is processed
+  Scenario: GooglePay payment
-    Given a payment amount of 50.5
+    Given a payment amount of 150.75
     When I checkout using GooglePay
-    Then the confirmation message should be "Processing GooglePay payment of $50.50"
+    Then I should see "Processing GooglePay payment of $150.75"

-  Scenario: Credit Card payment is processed
+  Scenario: Credit Card payment
-    Given a payment amount of 200
+    Given a payment amount of 150.75
     When I checkout using CreditCard
-    Then the confirmation message should be "Processing Credit Card payment of $200.00"
+    Then I should see "Processing Credit Card payment of $150.75"

+  Scenario: Invalid payment mode
+    Given a payment amount of 150.75
+    When I checkout using an unsupported mode
+    Then I should see an error "Invalid payment mode selected!"

-  Scenario: Negative payment amount raises exception
+  Scenario: Negative payment amount
-    Given a payment amount of -10
+    Given a payment amount of -50
     When I checkout using PayPal
-    Then an error "Amount must be non-negative" should be raised
+    Then I should see an error "Amount must be non-negative!"

-  Scenario: Unknown payment mode raises exception
-    Given a payment amount of 50
-    When I checkout using an unsupported mode
-    Then an error "Invalid payment mode selected" should be raised